-How to Sell a Gun in South Carolina?
+How to Sell a Gun in South Carolina: A Comprehensive Guide

-What are the Requirements to Legally Purchase a Firearm in South Carolina?
+What is the Process of Buying a Firearm from a Dealer in South Carolina?

 Anyone purchasing a firearm from a licensed firearms dealer must complete a Bureau of Alcohol, Tobacco & Firearms form 4473 (firearms transaction form).
 This form will be maintained by the dealer.
 A firearms purchaser must, under the permanent provisions of the Federal Brady Law, also undergo a National Instant Criminal Background Check System check, which will be performed by the firearms dealer.